mgechev/javascript-algorithms/readme.md

 ## About

-This repository contains different famous Computer Science algorithms implemented in JavaScript.
+This repository contains JavaScript implementations of different famous Computer Science algorithms.

 *Note: not all algorithms are well tested so bugs are quite possible.*